AlmasB/FXGL/CONTRIBUTING.md

 Once you've decided what you would like to do, let me know about it first.
 This is just to make sure that the issue you want hasn't already been implemented, fixed or being worked on in newer versions.
+Any new API or changes to existing API should be discussed first to avoid inconsistency.

 * Proof read public documentation for errors, ambiguities and typos.
 * Crash test features for bugs or write a unit test for one.